suvam-09/Kaggle-Projects/PJME Hourly Energy Consumption/README.md

 - Fourth iteration: Training set (C, D, E, A), Validation set (B)
 - Fifth iteration: Training set (B, C, D, E), Validation set (A)

-(e). **LAG FEATURE** (how far into the future do we want to predict?)
-> Herein, we are asking the model to look back in past (say, X days back) and use the target value for that many days in the past as a new feature that we feed into the model.
+(e). **LAG FEATURE**: (how far into the future do we want to predict?) - Herein, we are asking the model to look back in past (say, X days back) and use the target value for that many days in the past as a new feature that we feed into the model.

-(f). **PREDICTING THE FUTURE**
+(f). **PREDICTING THE FUTURE**:
-> Herein in the final step, the model uses the lag features as a new feature for predicting the future values.
+Herein in the final step, the model uses the lag features as a new feature for predicting the future values.